Canada's Drag Race

-It was the fourth international version of the Drag Race franchise to be announced, following Drag Race Thailand, The Switch Drag Race (Chile) and RuPaul's Drag Race UK; two months after the announcement of the Canadian version, RuPaul's Drag Race Down Under was also announced.
-Canada's Drag Race was the first English-language iteration of Drag Race to not be hosted by RuPaul, although RuPaul does appear in video messages to the contestants, and narrates the title sequence.
+It was the fourth international version of the Drag Race franchise to be announced, following Drag Race Thailand, The Switch Drag Race (Chile) and RuPaul's Drag Race UK.
+Canada's Drag Race was the first English-language iteration of Drag Race not to be hosted by RuPaul, although RuPaul does appear in video messages to the contestants and narrates the title sequence.
 The series is hosted by RuPaul's Drag Race season 11 runner-up Brooke Lynn Hytes, along with judges Brad Goreski and Traci Melchor.
 Past judges include Amanda Brugel, Jeffrey Bowyer-Chapman, and Stacey McKenzie.

 The first episode of the first season premiered on July 2, 2020.
 The cast was announced on May 14, 2020.
 A third season was announced on November 10, 2021 and premiered on July 14, 2022.

-The series has been critically acclaimed and has won 12 Canadian Screen Awards.
+The series has been critically acclaimed and has won 18 Canadian Screen Awards.

 Production

 Season 1

 Casting occurred in mid-2019 with production starting in fall 2019.
 The inaugural season consisted of ten one-hour episodes.
 In June 2020 it was announced that the series would be carried by BBC Three in the United Kingdom.
 Early coverage of the production announcement indicated that the series would also air on OutTV; although that channel did not simulcast the series in first run, it was later announced on December 3 that there would be a marathon of the series on December 5, along with all episodes being available for streaming as of December 3, on OutTV's subscription service, OutTV Go.

 In the United States the series premiered on WOW Presents Plus, the streaming service of RuPaul's Drag Race production company World of Wonder, concurrently with its Canadian debut.
 It was subsequently added to the schedule of Logo TV, premiering on that service on July 27, 2020.

 In August 2021, it was announced that the Season 1 queens would be featured in a Canada's Drag Race Anniversary Extravaganza reunion special, airing on Crave September 6, 2021 in advance of the second season launch.
 The special included the premiere of a new music video from Priyanka's Taste Test EP, as well as an introduction to the second season judging panel.